 Bosch offers custom panel ready dishwasher models in both their 800 series and 300 series - the 800 series is their highest level series besides the Benchmark series, while the 300 series is a more mid-range offering.
-The panel ready model lineup includes 18-inch dishwashers like the Bosch SPV68U53UC.
+The panel ready model lineup includes 18-inch dishwashers.
 As we mentioned above, Bosch is a great option for panel ready dishwashers because the shallower-depth European Tub design ensures a seamless fit.
 And, of course, their dishwashers are quiet, reliable, and fully featured, too!

 One of their top-selling panel ready models is the Bosch SHVM63W53N.
 This 300-series model operates at 44 dBA (learn more about dishwasher decibel levels in our article), has an adjustable RackMatic upper rack, and a third rack that gives you 30% more loading area than Bosch dishwashers with just 2 racks.
 This Energy Star rated model also has a stainless steel interior and AquaStop 24/7 leak protection.
 Programs include the 1-hour wash for quick results when you need it!
 This model has a depth of 23 and 1/16 inches to ensure you have plenty of space for the custom panel.

 Choosing a model from the 500 series or 800 series will give you features like advanced drying (800 series models come with a cool new drying system - read more about it in our Bosch dishwasher reviews) and even quieter operation.

 Ball bearing glides on the upper rack, a third rack for flatware, and 46 dBA operation (44 dBA for the more expensive model) are all expected higher-end features found in the cheaper model.
 The ProWash cycle allows for automatically sensing the soil level and makes adjustments accordingly throughout the wash cycle.
 The higher-end model has the ProScrub® option, with 40 targeted spray jets to eliminate stubborn messes like baked-on foods.
 The higher-end model expands this with the ProScrub Upper, which adds two concentrated spray zones in the upper rack for cleaning inside of deep, narrow items like vases or water bottles.

 Fisher & Paykel